simvisage/spirrid/readme.rst

 To test spirrid package on prepared examples run::

 	$ python demo.py

-you get the user interface to run one of the examples described in the last section this document.
+you get the user interface to run one of examples described in the last section this document.